-At the discretion of the principal, schools may disclose student name, grade, mailing and email addresses for purposes of school photography, yearbook and graduation-related services.
-Parents/guardians may opt-out by notifying the principal of the school, in writing, within 10 days of the first day of school or of their enrollment date.
+At the discretion of the principal or the school system, schools may disclose student names, grade level, and parent email addresses for purposes of school photography, yearbooks, graduation-related services, and the

+Forsyth County Public Library.
+Parents/guardians may opt out from this marketing notice by selecting "no" on the annual permission form.